The current regulations

 After we leave the EU, we in the UK will still have Data Protection laws.
 To prepare us for data protection laws post-Brexit, the UK government released a Data Protection Bill.

-At be.Infoready our subscription services are designed to keep you up-to-date with current legislative requirements on data protection.
-Our products are created and defined specifically to cover these two areas:
+At be.Infoready our subscription services are designed to keep you up-to-date with current legislative requirements on data protection:

 EU GDPR data protection training.
 Are you holding data on EU citizens?
 The you need to be.Infoready for the new EU General Data Protection Regulation laws.